Personal Injury Attorneys in Spartanburg, SC

-The attorneys at Cummings & Lewis, LLC have experience handling a variety of personal injury cases, and that varied experience makes them perfectly suited to assist you no matter what the facts of your case may be.
-Our lawyers handle cases involving: automobile accidents, motorcycle accidents, school bus accidents, tractor-trailer accidents, wrongful death, medical malpractice, premises liability, slip and falls, and complex products liability cases.
+The attorneys at Cummings & Lewis LLC have experience handling a variety of personal injury cases, and that varied experience makes them perfectly suited to assist you no matter what the facts of your case may be.
+Our lawyers handle cases involving: automobile accidents, motorcycle accidents, school bus accidents, tractor-trailer accidents, hit and run, wrongful death, medical malpractice, premises liability, slip and falls, and complex products liability cases.
 The lawyers at Cummings & Lewis, LLC are licensed to practice in all South Carolina State and Federal Courts, meaning we are equipped to handle cases all over South Carolina.

 Whenever you are hurt it is critical that you obtain aggressive legal representation as soon after the accident as possible to protect your interests.
 We know that when you are injured the insurance companies’ representatives will be contacting you immediately and attempting to use everything they can against you to avoid compensating you fully.
 Our personal injury attorneys understand that dealing with insurance companies is often frustrating and confusing.
 We are here to help.
 We jump into every case with two feet and aggressively deal with the insurance companies on your behalf so that you don’t have to.